 For all evictions except those for nonpayment of rent, the order for removal may be issued immediately after the ruling in favor of the landlord.

-For nonpayment of rent evictions, the order will not be issued until 5 business days after the ruling in favor of the landlord.
-This gives the tenant additional time to pay past-due rent and any other court-ordered amounts in order to avoid eviction.
-If the full amount owed is not paid within 5 business days, the eviction process will continue.
+For nonpayment of rent evictions, the order will not be issued until five business days after the ruling in favor of the landlord.
+This gives the tenant additional time to pay past-due rent and any other court-ordered amounts to avoid eviction.
+If the full amount owed is not paid within five business days, the eviction process will continue.

-Immediately to 5 business days, depending on the reason for the eviction.
+Immediately to five business days, depending on the reason for the eviction.

 Step 6: Possession of Property is Returned

-For evictions due to nonpayment of rent, the sheriff must post the order for removal within 24 hours of receiving it from the court.
+For evictions due to nonpayment of rent, the sheriff must post the order for removal on the rental premises door within 24 hours of receiving it from the court.
 The tenant will then have at least 24 hours, but no more than 36 hours, to move out before the sheriff returns to forcibly remove them from the rental unit.